What is the OSCP?

 Notes: Your Key to Success

-Taking good notes is your key to success with hacking; not only from a learning perspective where you're documenting what you're learning.
-But, you also need to take thorough notes while you're assessing a target, so you can keep track of important details and screenshots.
+Taking good notes is your key to success with hacking.
+Not only from a learning perspective where you're documenting what you're learning, but you also need to take thorough notes while you're assessing a target, so you can keep track of important details and screenshots.

-Your note-taking tool should never get in the way of your learning.
 If you ask online, you’re going to get bombarded with all kinds of opinions on the best app.
 Everyone has their favorite, so find what works best for you!

 Note-Taking Products